triazo/immersive_scaler/Readme.md

   calculated before height scaling so results may be different from run to run.

+- **Scale to Eyes**: This toggle affects the 'Target Height' behaivor.
+Normally it will scale the model based on the height of the highest vertex, but when this toggle is set, it will scale it based on the eye height instead.
+When this is checked, the button to get the current height will also respond based on eye height.

 - **Center Model**: When set to true, the model will be centered at x,y = 0,0 in blender, as well as moved to the floor.
 When off, the avatar is still moved to the floor z=0.